jasonetorres/jasonetorres/README.md

 - 👋 Hi, I’m @jasonetorres
-- 👀 I am an elder emo, looking for a career change.
+- 👀 up and coming Software Engineer looking to bring my talents to your company!